-Candidates have now turned into electeds - read on to see the returned questionnaires, and video footage from the forums in which current elected officials participated.
-These provided an important opportunity for Minneapolis residents to hear their city council and mayoral candidates’ plans on energy choice, affordability, and access.
-(You can see an questionnaire archive and video archive from responses and forums from ALL candidates (not just those who were elected).
+As candidates from previous elections have now turned into incumbent elected officials - we encourage you to read on to see their returned questionnaires, and to watch video footage from the Q & A forums in which current elected officials participated when running for office.
+These both provided an important opportunity for Minneapolis residents to hear their city council and mayoral candidates’ plans on energy choice, affordability, and access.
+You can also see our 2021 questionnaire archive and our 2021 candidate forum video archive from responses and forums from ALL candidates not just those who were elected.
+We have additional candidate responses to our 2023 questionnaire archived on our 2018-2021 elected officials page.

 on Energy & Equity